shoaib0300/write-data-to-database-with-CLI/README.md

 ## Introduction

-This Laravel project includes a custom Artisan command, `XmlStructure`, designed to inspect an XML file, transform its structure, and `InsertProductData` command store the data in a database with CLI.
+This Laravel project includes custom Artisan commands, `XmlStructure`, and `InsertProductData`, designed to inspect an XML file, transform its structure, and store the data in a database with CLI.
 This can be particularly useful for handling XML data seamlessly in a Laravel application.

 ## Prerequisites

-## GitHub Clone and Composer Install
+### GitHub Clone and Composer Install

 Clone the repository from GitHub: